TuyaInc/tuyasmart_panel_ios_sdk/Upgrading.md

 # Upgrading

-**Panel SDK has been renamed as Device Control BizBundle, and the code warehouse has been migrated to Github.
+**The Panel SDK has been renamed as a device control biz bundle.
+The new version of the device control biz bundle provides a brand-new access method and integrates multiple biz bundle quickly through componentization.
 [TuyaSmartPanelBizBundle](https://tuyainc.github.io/tuyasmart_bizbundle_ios_doc/zh-hans/pages/panel/)**

 ## Integrated Migration